SPA 111. Elementary Spanish I. (3 h)

 SPA 212.
 Exploring the Hispanic World.
 (3 h)

 Explores significant cultural expressions from the Spanish-speaking world.
 Emphasizes both the development of competence in speaking, reading and writing Spanish, and understanding how particular Hispanic societies have defined themselves.
 Credit not allowed for both SPA 212 and 213.
-P—SPA 153; or equivalent.
+P—SPA 153.
+153S, 154, or placement.

 SPA 213.
 Encounters: Hispanic Literature and Culture.
 (4 h)